cremvid/Once-Upon-A-Time/STORY.md

 once a upon a time it was such an evil night
 And im so scared right now
-Im cold, sad, wet, lonely, sad, wet, scared, terror filled, and in agony My heart was beating a million times outside my chest when i sawMy heart was beating a million times outside my chest when i saw
+Im cold, sad, wet, lonely, sad, wet, scared, terror filled, and in agony My heart was beating a million times outside my chest when i saw
-My heart was beating a million times outside my chest when i saw